jmfrancklab/pyspecdata/README.rst

     * Extension to other output formats, such as HTML or markdown, should be relatively straightforward.

+* In a multimedia environment like jupyter, you don't need a separate plot command.
+The code can automatically choose a plotting style appropriate to the code (eventually, the general preferences for this can just be configured at the beginning of the jupyter notebook).

 More detailed web documentation will be coming soon.

 NMR/ESR specific